Crown Crafts, Inc. (CRWS) CEO Randall Chestnut on Q4 2020 Results - Earnings Call Transcript

 Randall Chestnut

-Yes, that was additional revolver that we could have drawn.
+Yes, that was additional revolver that we could have drawn on.

 Linda Bolton-Weiser